Fence Installer Christine

 How do you work with an HOA for fence installation?

 It’s important to read your HOA rules and architectural standards before beginning.
-Often, HOAs ask for an application with proposed fence plans, materials, and drawings for review.
+Many associations require submitting a formal application, including fence designs, materials, and property sketches, for approval.

 Example of a horizontal cedar privacy fence in Christine, built with smooth wooden planks for a modern backyard design.